amphp/http-server/README.md

 ##### Reverse Proxying

-Aerys can also act as a reverse proxy and route certain requests through to backend servers.
+Aerys can also act as a reverse proxy and route requests through to backend servers.
 Using this functionality we can do nifty things like layer websocket endpoints on top of an existing application that uses the traditional PHP web SAPI.
 The example below will intercept any requests made to the `/echo` URI and handle them as websockets while passing all other traffic without a match in our document root through to the backend server.